mehpree/leaflet-challenge/README.md

 In this project, I have successfully created an interactive earthquake visualization using the Leaflet JavaScript library.
 This visualization allows users, including journalists and researchers, to explore earthquake data from around the world.
 It provides valuable insights into earthquake frequency, magnitude, and depth.

-## Part 1: Creating the Earthquake Visualization
+## Creating the Earthquake Visualization

 ### Dataset Selection